matthewleach/enki-web/web/computer-code/intro-pre.md

 <!--[View CodePen](https://codepen.io/enkidevs/pen/BVqPgZ)-->

-**Note:** Since all spaces within the `<pre>` element are used, pay attention to adding any unnecessary spaces or hard returns after the opening tag.
+Since all spaces within the `<pre>` element are used, pay attention to adding any unnecessary spaces or hard returns after the opening tag.

-Bad Example: An extra hard return will display at the top of the code sample in the HTML page:
+**Bad Example:** An extra hard return will display at the top of the code sample in the HTML page:

 ```
 <pre>